Super Bowl 50: Second half

-With 4:51 left in regulation, Carolina got the ball on their own 24-yard line with a chance to mount a game-winning drive, and soon faced 3rd-and-9.
-On the next play, Miller again stripped the ball away from Newton, and after several players dove for it, it took a long bounce backwards and was recovered by Ward, who returned it five yards to the Panthers 4-yard line.
-Newton was the third player to attempt a recovery (following Ware and Mike Remmers) of the ball and while various angles appeared to show that he had a decent probability of recovery if he'd dived in his attempt, Newton instead hesitated and then tried to drop on top of the ball, which failed.
+With 4:51 left in regulation, the Panthers got the ball on their own 24-yard line with a chance to mount a game-winning drive, but they soon faced 3rd-and-9.
+On the next play, Miller strip-sacked Newton for the second time in the game, and after several players dove for the ball, it took a long bounce backwards and was recovered by Ward, who returned it 5 yards to the Carolina 4-yard line, setting up 1st-and-goal for the Broncos.
+Newton was the third player to attempt a recovery (following Ware and offensive tackle Mike Remmers) of the ball and while various angles appeared to show that he had a decent probability of recovery if he had dived in his attempt, Newton instead hesitated and then tried to drop on top of the ball, which failed.
 This split-second decision later earned him criticism.
-Meanwhile, Denver's offense was kept out of the end zone for three plays, but a holding penalty on cornerback Josh Norman gave the Broncos a new set of downs.
-Then Anderson scored on a 2-yard touchdown run and Manning completed a pass to Bennie Fowler for a 2-point conversion, giving Denver a 24–10 lead with 3:08 left and essentially putting the game away.
-Carolina had two more drives and managed one first down between them before the game ended.
+Meanwhile, Denver's offense was kept out of the end zone for three plays, but a holding penalty against cornerback Josh Norman gave the Broncos a new set of downs.
+Then Anderson scored on a 2-yard touchdown run and Manning completed a pass to wide receiver Bennie Fowler for a two-point conversion, giving the Broncos a 24–10 lead with 3:08 left and essentially putting the game away.
+The two-point conversion marked the final pass of Manning's career and also the first scoring catch of Fowler's career.
+Carolina had two more drives and managed one first down before the game ended.

 Game statistics

 Manning finished the game 13 of 23 for 141 yards with one interception, two fumbles, and was sacked five times.
 Sanders was his top receiver with six receptions for 83 yards.
 Anderson was the game's leading rusher with 90 yards and a touchdown, along with four receptions for 10 yards.
 Miller had six total tackles (five solo), 2 1/2 sacks, and two forced fumbles.
 Ware had five total tackles and two sacks.
 Ward had seven total tackles, a fumble recovery, and an interception.
 McManus made all three of his field goals, making him perfect on all 10 attempts during the post-season.

 Newton completed 18 of 41 passes for 265 yards with one interception, two fumbles, and was sacked seven times.
 He was also his team's leading rusher with 45 yards on six carries.
 Brown caught four passes for 80 yards, while Ginn had four receptions for 74 yards.
 Ginn was sacked once on a trick play.
 Ealy was the top defensive performer for Carolina with four total tackles, three sacks, a forced fumble, a fumble recovery, and an interception.
 Defensive end Charles Johnson had four total tackles, a sack, and a forced fumble.
-Linebacker Luke Kuechly had 11 total tackles and a sack, while Thomas Davis had seven total tackles, despite playing just two weeks after breaking his right arm in the NFC title game.
+Linebacker Luke Kuechly had 11 total tackles and a sack, while Thomas Davis had seven total tackles, despite playing just two weeks after breaking his right arm in the NFC Championship.